This page contains very important information for students (including prospective students) trying to contact me (Daniel Hsu).

 - Can I join your lab as a research assistant?

-- I don't have a "lab" in a traditional sense; I advise a group of students who work on research in algorithmic statistics and machine learning.
+- I advise a group of students who work on research in algorithmic statistics and machine learning.
 This work involves algorithmic design and mathematical analysis, as motivated by problems in (applied) machine learning and statistics.
+Some examples projects done with students: lexical representations, analysis of Expectation Maximization, correspondence retrieval, Markov chain choice models, orthogonal tensor decomposition.

 - If you are a current (or already admitted) Columbia student and are interested in discussing a project with me, please feel free to get in touch with me (via e-mail or office hours).
 Please send/bring (i) an up-to-date CV, (ii) a transcript highlighting your background in algorithms, probability, statistics, and learning theory, and (iii) a brief description of your research interests and the types of problems you are interested in working on.